s-stepien/ipaddr.tools/README.md

 Before you can run this application you need to make some effort to configure it correctly.

+### GeoLite2 databases access

+You need to create an account on [https://www.maxmind.com](https://www.maxmind.com).
+Only then you can receive a free license key that is needed to download the databases.
+Put your licence key in the `config/config.exs` file (replace `YOUR_KEY_HERE` with your key).

 ### SSL certificates

 This application can use HTTPS.
 Correct SSL certificates are needed in that